Security at Typeform

 Also in alignment with AWS best-practices, a Multi-availability Zone architecture is in place.
 Should an entire Availability Zone fail, remaining machines in the functioning availability zone have the capacity to run the entire service.

-Redundant backups of critical data are also in place and moved to a different account to ensure business continuity in case of disaster.
+Redundant backups of critical data are also in place and moved to a different location to ensure business continuity in case of disaster.
+Backup retention is 15 days.

 Protecting access to your data and responses requires that as Typeform customer, you maintain the security of your account by using secure passwords and protecting them as necessary.
 Find out more about good password behavior.